 Our pelvic floor is the ‘Hammock’ of muscles that holds all our internal organs within our body.
 We don’t often think anything of it until things start to go wrong and even then, many people have no idea of how to find it or how to do anything about it.
 Studies say that 50% of women will experience urinary incontinence at some time or other regardless of whether they have had a baby or not, it can also be a common reason for low back pain, amongst other things.

-The problems are usually caused by one of two things, our pelvic floor muscles may have grown weak and lack muscle tone, this is known as ‘hypotonic’ (this often happens as a result of childbirth, overstretching) or they can be overly tight from being constantly told the ‘squeeze, squeeze, squeeze’ without consciously relaxing.
+Pelvic floor problems are usually caused by one of two things, our muscles may have grown weak and lack muscle tone, this is known as ‘hypotonic’ (this often happens as a result of childbirth, overstretching) or they can be overly tight from being constantly told the ‘squeeze, squeeze, squeeze’ without consciously relaxing.

-If you know you have specific problems or have recently had surgery, please ask your Dr or Physiotherapist before doing these exercises but these are gentle and generally suitable for most people.
+Important note: if you know you have specific problems or have recently had surgery, please ask your Dr or Physiotherapist before doing these pelvic floor exercises, these are gentle and generally suitable for most people.

 Inhale – Relax the pelvic floor and allow it to sink downwards